Uber in Mexico City: All You Need to Know

 Uber’s Competitors in Mexico City

-You can sometimes find lower prices on Didi, but in general, there aren’t as many drivers.
+You can sometimes find lower prices on Didi, but there aren’t as many drivers in general.

 Uber is my primary method of transportation in Mexico City.
 I’ve taken it to and from most neighborhoods, and the airport at all hours.

-I have never had a bad experience using uber in Mexico.
-If anything, I’ve had better experiences using Uber in Mexico City than in my home country, the U.S.
+I have never had a bad experience using Uber in Mexico.
+I’ve had better experiences using Uber in Mexico City than in my home country, the U.S.

 Uber is generally reliable, easy, and available throughout the city.
 If I can’t walk somewhere, I always call an Uber.